bordera-randy/Resources/Student Resources/az104_updated.md

 - Managed in Access Reviews (separate view, not included in AD)

 ### Administrative Units
-  - Service principal- Container of resources
+- Container of resources
-    - Application
-    - System Assigned Managed Identity: App Service, Function App, Virtual Machine, Virtual Machine Scale Set- Used for
+- Used for
-    - User Assigned Managed Identity  - Delegating administrative permissions over subsets of users
+  - Delegating administrative permissions over subsets of users
+  - Applying policies to a subset of users
+- Useful in organizations with independent (autonomous) divisions
 - An administrative unit is a directory object that can be created and populated with resources/users.
-### Role types- AD Premium feature
+- AD Premium feature
 - E.g. a central administrator can
-#### Built-in roles  - Create an administrative unit for a particular school (Business school)
+  - Create an administrative unit for a particular school (Business school)
-- 60+  - Populate it with only the Business school users
+  - Populate it with only the Business school users
-- Common roles:
-  - Owner: Manage resources and resource access  - Central administrator can add the Business school IT staff to a scoped role
+  - Central administrator can add the Business school IT staff to a scoped role
     - Grants the IT staff of Business school administrative permissions only over the Business school administrative unit

 ### Identity Protection